Put Safety 1st with a 2nd Opinion!

-The unfortunate truth is, doctors make mistakes.
+The unfortunate truth is, doctors sometimes make mistakes.
 But that’s not the only reason you should always get a second opinion.
 Two doctors may give very different approaches to the same thing, with one being more conservative and the other, more aggressive.
 Some doctors just have more knowledge about specific treatments than others, especially if they work at honor-roll hospitals.
 That means asking for a second opinion should actually be a routine practice.

 A Mayo Clinic study showed in 2017 that only 12% of initial diagnoses were complete and correct.
 Even if the first diagnosis is confirmed by the second doctor, you will be reassured with the peace of mind from knowing that your problem has been correctly identified and your treatment plan is the most adequate.

 There are many valid reasons to get a second opinion.
 Most studies show a clear benefit of second opinions that largely outweigh the price paid (knowing that some insurances even cover second opinions).
 It brings an advantage to 88% of people asking a second opinion as only 12% of diagnoses remain unchanged.
 What’s more, it can avoid painful, risky and life-threatening treatments and it can even save your life!
 The most common reasons for getting a second opinion include: